NinjaMock includes all of the typical stencils for web and mobile wireframing.

 Sharing the project's workspace has never been easier: simply click on Team option within the project editor.

-You can also start workspace sharing from your list of projects on the MY PROJECT page using the option for Manage Team on either project, folder or account level.
+You can also start workspace sharing from your list of wireframe and mockup projects on the MY PROJECT page using the option for Manage Team on either project, folder or account level.

 When you send invitations to share your workspace, you can add existing NinjaMock users or invite new users to create their own NinjaMock account and join your project.

 You can add as many collaborators as you want.

-As a project owner, you have full control of your projects.
+As a project owner, you have full control of your wireframe and mockup projects.

-NinjaMock let you set user privileges on both project, folder and account level.
+NinjaMock wireframe editor let you set user privileges on both project, folder and account level.
 Assign your collaborators as much or as little power over the project as you want: make them administrator, designer or reviewer.

 Managing team works on three different levels: account, folder or project.
 Add the permissions and have full customization of access rights and permissions.
 Permissions set on lowest level will always take precedence.